Before you start at uni

 Connect with a Student Volunteer

-Meet the Connect Volunteers during Orientation.
+Meet a La Trobe Host during Orientation.
 They take you on campus tours, answer your questions and help you get to know other students in your study discipline.

 Ready4Uni online course